psychemedia/modelit-binder/README.md

 If you are just trying to get a PDB file for models of a few sequences, go to the [the model.it Server](http://pongor.itk.ppke.hu/dna/model_it.html#/modelit_form).

 This repository is for automated processing of sequences through the model.it server inside your browser in a Jupyter environment provided by [MyBinder.org](https://mybinder.org/) and pipelining that to PyMOL to produce structure visualizations.
+The PyMOL images will be colored to reflect curvature and bendability if bendIt data is provided from results run through the bendit-binder pipeline.

 If you are just interested in using PyMOL in a Jupyter system, go [here](https://github.com/fomightez/pymol-binder).